 - Stay the course – Try your hardest to keep Reading Workshop time “sacred.”
 Stick to the scheduled days and times so students see that their independent reading is a valuable use of instructional time.
 They need to get into the routine of bringing their novels to class those days and times.

 There you have it!
 I really look forward to our Book Club time!
 If you don’t have a classroom library yet, no worries!
-You can take your students to the school library, which is exactly what I did when I started my reading workshop back in 1995!
+You can take your students to the school library to check out books, which is exactly what I did when I started my reading workshop back in 1995!

 And don’t forget, we are differentiating when each student is reading a book of choice at his or her own reading level.

 Here are the two Book Response assignments I use that you might like.
 Each comes with differentiation.